ABovsh/eveus_beta/README.md

     unit_of_measurement: "%"
     mode: slider      # Optional but recommended
     icon: mdi:chart-bell-curve
+    # Accounts for energy lost during charging due to heat, cable resistance, etc.
+    # Typical values are 5-10% (7.5% is a good starting point)
-    # Adjust based on your observed charging efficiency
+    # Adjust this value based on comparing the integration's SOC with your EV's actual SOC

   ev_target_soc:
     name: "Target SOC"